- Search The Registry

 *Maurice Lucas was born on this date in 1952.
 He was a Black professional basketball player and coach.

-From Pittsburgh, Pennsylvania, Lucas attended the Schenley High School and played college basketball at Marquette University for two years, leading it to the NCAA championship game in 1974.
-Although Marquette did not win the title, Lucas played the full 40 minutes of the game, leading his team with 21 points and 13 rebounds.
+Lucas attended Schenley High School in Pittsburgh, Pennsylvania, and played college basketball at Marquette University for two years, leading it to the NCAA championship game in 1974.
+Although Marquette did not win the title, Lucas played 40 minutes of the game, leading his team with 21 points and 13 rebounds.

-After college the Chicago Bulls with the 14th pick of that year’s NBA Draft selected him.
-Despite this, he instead joined the American Basketball Association's (ABA) Spirits of St. Louis where he was named to the 1974-75 ABA All-Rookie 2nd team.
-Part way through his second season with the Spirits, Lucas was traded to the Kentucky Colonels and remained with them until 1976.
+After college, the Chicago Bulls selected him with the 14th pick in that year’s NBA Draft.
+Despite this, he instead joined the American Basketball Association's (ABA) Spirits of St. Louis, where he was named to the 1974-75 ABA All-Rookie 2nd team.
+During his second season with the Spirits, Lucas was traded to the Kentucky Colonels and remained with them until 1976.
 Lucas was an ABA All-Star for the 1975-76 season.

-After the ABA folded, the Portland Trail Blazers in the subsequent dispersal draft selected him.
+After the ABA folded, the Portland Trail Blazers selected him in the subsequent dispersal draft.
 In the 1976-77 NBA season, Lucas led the Trail Blazers in points (1599), pts/game (20.2), minutes played (2863), field goals (632), free throws (335), and offensive rebounds (271).
-Not only did the team qualify for their first trip to the playoffs that season, but Lucas and teammate Bill Walton led the Trail Blazers past the favored Los Angeles Lakers, sweeping them 4-0 in the Western Conference Finals, and stunning the league in a come-from-behind 4-2 upset victory over the Philadelphia 76ers for the championship.
+Not only did the team qualify for their first trip to the playoffs that season, but Lucas and teammate Bill Walton led the Trail Blazers past the favored Los Angeles Lakers, sweeping them 4-0 in the Western Conference Finals and stunning the league in a come-from-behind 4-2 upset victory over the Philadelphia 76ers for the championship.

-After playing, during the 1988-89 season Lucas was hired by the Blazers as an assistant coach.
+After playing, during the 1988-89 season, Lucas was hired by the Blazers as an assistant coach.
 In 2005, Lucas rejoined the Trail Blazers as an assistant coach under Nate McMillan.
-Maurice Lucas died of cancer on October 31, 2010, in Portland, Oregon.
+Maurice Lucas died of cancer in Portland, Oregon, on October 31, 2010.